djey47/pi-control/README.md

 - Define esxi/hostname and esxi/user params for app to access ESXi hypervisor via SSH.

-- Also, it requires MAC address of hypervisor (esxi/mac-address) and LAN broadcast address (lan/broadcast-adress).
+- Also requires MAC address of hypervisor (esxi/mac-address) and LAN broadcast address (lan/broadcast-adress).

 How to use: